 Saturday from 9:00 a.m. – 5:00 p.m.

-Scavi is closed on Sundays, and the following Vatican holidays in 2016
+Scavi is closed on Sundays, Wednesday mornings until 1 PM, and the usually the following Vatican holidays: